daviidy/Remote-jobs-scraper/README.md

 **To get this project set up on your local machine, follow these simple steps:**

-- Clone the github repository https://github.com/daviidy/Remote-jobs-scraper/tree/feature-branch on your local machine
+- Clone the github repository https://github.com/daviidy/Remote-jobs-scraper/tree/feature-branch on your local machine.
+Run `git clone https://github.com/daviidy/Remote-jobs-scraper/tree/feature-branch`
 - Cd into the clone folder
+- If it's not done yet, install Bundler by running `gem install bundler`
+- Run `bundle install` the required gems
 - Set `bin/main.rb` as executable file
 - Open your terminal and run `bin/main.rb`